On 25 May 2018, a new law came into effect in the UK called General Data Protection

 We will always provide easy ways for you to contact us and our team is on hand to help answer any queries you may have.
 If you are unhappy with anything we have done, you can contact us using our complaints policy.
 If we make a mistake, we will apologise and do all we can to put things right, and if we cannot resolve your complaint, we accept the authority of the Information Commissioner, the Fundraising Regulator and Charity Commission.

-Fr Kevin Alban, O.Carm
+Fr Brendan Grady, O.Carm

 Prior Provincial and Chair of Trustees